Women of reproductive age group have monthly menstrual cycle & she should bleed 4-5 days normally with average blood loss of upto 60-80 ml.

-- Patient can have heavy flow due to estrogen, progesterone imbalance & such kind of problem is common in young age group.
+- Patients can have heavy flow due to estrogen, progesterone imbalance & such kind of problem is common in the young age group.

 - Adenomyosis (a condition in which the inner lining of the uterus (the endometrium) breaks through the muscle wall of the uterus) & intramural fibroid ( tumors that typically develop within the uterine wall and expand from there) can also cause heavy menstrual flow.